-Many parents have a misconception that Parent PLUS loans aren’t eligible for loan forgiveness for public servants, also called the Public Service Loan Forgiveness Program.
-They are eligible for this benefit but face significant hurdles to qualify.
+Many parents have a misconception that Parent PLUS loans aren’t eligible for student loan forgiveness for public servants.
+They might meet eligibility requirements for the Public Service Loan Forgiveness Program but face significant hurdles to qualify.

 Here’s an example that might apply to you.
-You’ve worked for decades in the public sector and wonder if there’s a way that you can get your experience to count retroactively for the 10 years of payment history needed to receive tax-free loan forgiveness.
+You’ve worked for decades in the public sector and wonder if there’s a way to get your experience to count retroactively.
+If it was possible, you might already have the 10 years of payment history needed to receive tax-free loan forgiveness.

 There are several catches.
 To get Parent PLUS loan forgiveness, you must: